rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 {{% chapter_header "Configure Apollo Client for React and GitHub's GraphQL API" "react-apollo-client-configuration" %}}

-In this section, you will set up a Apollo Client instance like we did previously.
+In this section, you will set up an Apollo Client instance like we did previously.
 However, this time you will use Apollo Client directly without the zero-configuration package Apollo Boost, meaning you'll need to configure the Apollo Client yourself without sensible defaults.
 While it's best to use a tool with sensible defaults for learning, configuring Apollo yourself exposes the composable ecosystem of Apollo Client, how to use it for an initial setup, and how to advance this setup later.

 The Apollo Client setup can be completed in the top-level *src/index.js* file, where the React to HTML entry point exists as well.
 First, install the Apollo Client in your project folder using the command line: